-On our side, a new kind of activist is challenging these surveillance and data collection practises, while working to protect free expression.
+On our side, a new kind of activist is challenging surveillance and data collection, and working to protect free expression.
 In doing so, these 'hacktivists' have been pursued by governments as outlaws, and where they have revealed the mechanisms of state secrecy, they have paid the price with their freedom.

-How To Do Privacy in the 21st Century describes some of the key players in this realm, looking at surveillance (Edward Snowden), freedom of information (Wikileaks), copyright issues (Kim Dotcom and The Pirate Bay) and journalism (Barrett Brown), among other topics.
+How To Do Privacy in the 21st Century describes some of the key players, discussing surveillance (Edward Snowden), freedom of information (Wikileaks), copyright issues (Kim Dotcom and The Pirate Bay) and journalism (Barrett Brown), among other topics.

 The heroes of this book are the champions of the open Internet, an increasing group of individuals reclaiming digital privacy, advancing government transparency and ensuring that civil liberties will be preserved on the Internet of the future.

 Author's royalties from the sale of this book will be donated to the Electronic Frontier Foundation (eff.org).

 That does not mean that the EFF endorse this book, but much of their reserach and other material was used in the book's creation.

 WHAT YOU WILL FIND IN HOW TO DO PRIVACY IN THE 21ST CENTURY by Peter Burnett:

 This chapter covers the story of Julian Assange and the obsession the United States administration has developed for his capture.
 Also detailed are the stories of activist Jeremy Hammond, and a background and argument for the support of the #Anonymous movement online